brandonleepiercy/raffle-app/README.md

 - [Questions](#questions)

 ## Installation
+    1. Setup the MySQL server.
+Copy the contents of 'app/db/schema.sql' into MySQL Workbench, and run the code.
+This will establish the MySQL server on your machine.
+NOTE: The settings in 'app/config/connection.js' will have to be updated to reflect your settings.

-Type "npm i" into CMD to install the neccesary packages for this repository.
+    2. Type "npm i" into CMD to install the neccesary packages for this repository.

+    3. Type "node server.js" in into the terminal in the root directory of the repo to spin the server.

+    4. Unless PORT altered, it should spin at PORT:7777, locally.

 ## Usage